 Alia Nardini (International Relations)

-Born in Milan, Italy, Dr. Nardini moved to England to study Philosophy and Politics at the University of York.
-She then returned to her home country and acquired a PhD in History, Institutions and International Relations of Non-European Countries at the University of Pisa in 2008, specializing on American politics and the history of the Republican Party.
+Born in Milan, Italy, Dr. Nardini moved to England to study Philosophy and Politics at the University of York, U.K..
+She has a PhD in History, Institutions and International Relations of Non-European Countries, specializing in American politics and the history of the Republican Party.
 Alia Nardini is an adjunct fellow of Centro Studi Tocqueville Acton, she is a member of the Amici della Fondazione Spadolini, she collaborates with the Magna Carta Foundation, Istituto di Politica and the Vatican Radio.
 Dr. Nardini is also on the editorial board of the journal Rivista di Politica.
-She follows U.S. elections for Italian magazines and newspapers, published various academic articles, and two books: one on war between morality and politics, and the second on American neoconservatism.
+She follows U.S. presidential elections for Italian magazines and newspapers, regularly publishes academic articles, and has written two books: one on war between morality and politics, and the second on American neoconservatism.